-Mixed Reality is a blend of physical and digital worlds, unlocking the links between human, computer, and environment interaction.
-This new reality is based on advancements in computer vision, graphical processing power, display technology, and input systems.
-However, the term Mixed Reality was introduced in a 1994 paper by Paul Milgram and Fumio Kishino, "A Taxonomy of Mixed Reality Visual Displays."
-Their paper explored the concept of the virtuality continuum and the categorization of taxonomy applied to displays.
+Mixed Reality is a blend of physical and digital worlds, unlocking natural and intuitive 3D human, computer, and environment interactions.
+This new reality is based on advancements in computer vision, graphical processing, display technologies, input systems, and cloud computing.
+The term Mixed Reality was introduced in a 1994 paper by Paul Milgram and Fumio Kishino, "A Taxonomy of Mixed Reality Visual Displays."
+Their paper explored the concept of a virtuality continuum and the taxonomy of visual displays.
 Since then, the application of Mixed Reality has gone beyond displays to include:

-- Locations and positioning in both real and virtual spaces
+- Locations and positioning in both physical and virtual spaces.

 Image: Mixed Reality is the result of blending the physical world with the digital world.

 In the past decades, the relationship between humans and computers has continued to evolve by the means of input methods.
 A new discipline emerged, which is known as human-computer interaction or HCI.
 Human input can now include keyboards, mice, touch, ink, voice, and Kinect skeletal tracking.

 Advancements in sensors and processing power are creating new computer perceptions of environments based on advanced input methods.
 This is why API names in Windows that reveal environmental information are called the perception APIs.
 Environmental inputs can capture:

 - a person's body position in the physical world (head tracking)

 - objects, surfaces, and boundaries (spatial mapping and scene understanding)